Dean Smith: Political activities

 A longtime Democrat, Dean Smith was one of the most prominent liberals in North Carolina politics.
 Politically, he was best known for promoting desegregation.
 In 1964, Smith joined a local pastor and a black North Carolina theology student to integrate The Pines, a Chapel Hill restaurant.
 He also integrated the Tar Heels basketball team by recruiting Charlie Scott as the university's first black scholarship athlete.
 In 1965, Smith helped Howard Lee, a black graduate student at North Carolina, purchase a home in an all-white neighborhood.
 He opposed the Vietnam War and, in the early 1980s, famously recorded radio spots to promote a freeze on nuclear weapons.
 He was a prominent opponent of the death penalty.
 In 1998, he appeared at a clemency hearing for a death-row inmate and pointed at then-Governor Jim Hunt: "You're a murderer.
 And I'm a murderer.
 The death penalty makes us all murderers."
 As head coach, he periodically held North Carolina basketball practices in North Carolina prisons.

 While coach, he was recruited by some in the Democratic Party to run for the United States Senate against incumbent Jesse Helms.
 He declined.
 But in retirement, he continued to speak out on issues such as the Iraq War, death penalty, and gay rights.
 Although a staunch Democrat, Smith did support one of his former players, Richard Vinroot, a Republican who ran for governor of North Carolina in 2000.
 In 2006, Smith became the spokesperson for Devout Democrats, an inter-faith, grassroots political action committee designed to convince religious Americans to vote for Democrats.
 Smith was featured in an ad that ran in newspapers across North Carolina and was featured in an Associated Press article.
 On October 13, 2008, he endorsed Senator Barack Obama's candidacy for President of the United States.

 Coaching tree

 One hallmark of Dean Smith's tenure as coach was the concept of the "Carolina Family," the idea that anyone associated with the program was entitled to the support of others.
 Many of his former players and coaching staff became successful basketball coaches and executives.
-Smith's coaching tree includes: